docker/docs/install-beta.md

 ## Plan your installation

-The Orca installation consists of running the `orca-bootstrap` image using the Docker Engine CLI.
-The image launches an interactive script that automates the Orca setup using a default configurations for both data volumes and certificate authority (CA).
+The UCP installation consists of running the `ucp` image using the Docker Engine CLI.
+The image launches an interactive script that automates the UCP setup using a default configurations for both data volumes and certificate authority (CA).

 The first time you install, you should install in a sandbox environment where